Financial Impact

 These indirect costs can add to the overall burden and create a cycle of financial stress.

-Planning for the financial impact of surgical menopause can help ease the burden.
+Taking a proactive approach to the financial impact of surgical menopause can make a meaningful difference.
 Some practical steps include:

 • Discussing affordable treatment options with your GP or specialist